PaperStrike/onfetch/README.md

 });
 ```

 You may have noticed that we use `onfetch/sw` both in the page and in the worker.
-Yes, `onfetch/sw` detects the context itself and runs different code sets.
+Yes, `onfetch/sw` detects the context itself and runs different necessary code sets.

 ## Options